danrlyon/danrlyon.github.io/_docs/tutorials/neon-soh-cluster.md

 application onto the server.

 ###### Audience
-The typical audience for this tutorial will be a NEON employee looking to start a cluster and load the state of health application.
+This tutorial was written as a guide for a NEON employee looking to start a cluster and load the state of health application.

 This tutorial may also be used as a guideline for similar server configurations.